Permits for heavy vehicle access

-Councils and other road managers in NSW have been delegated to issue Class1 and Class 3 permits for travel on the roads they manage.
+Councils and other road managers in NSW have been delegated to issue Class1 permits for travel on the roads they manage.

-Heavy vehicle operators can lodge applications for Class 1 and 3 permits for travel on State roads within NSW online.
+Heavy vehicle operators can lodge applications for Class 1 permits for travel on State roads within NSW online.

-Applications for Class 2 permits and for any class of permit involving interstate travel must be directed to the NHVR.
+Applications for Class 2 and 3 permits and for any class of permit involving interstate travel must be directed to the NHVR.